rschristopher/rschristopher.github.io/src/tools/rent-vs-mortgage.md

-# Rent vs Mortgage -- Bitcoin Edition
+# Rent vs Mortgage: Bitcoin Edition

 Rent vs Buy calculators are very misleading (filled with fiat-minded assumptions), and are especially useless as we return to sound money.
 For example, most online "Rent vs Buy" calculators don't allow a high "savings" rate.
 Bitcoin's historic (and likely future) CAGR is disruptive to these fiat models.